 This will open your default web browser and prompt you to log into Unison Share.

-pushcommand from inside the project and branch you're hoping to share.
+pushcommand from inside the project and optionally include the branch you're hoping to publish.
 This pushes the

 mainbranch to @username/myProject/main.

 Finally, head to the Unison Share url displayed by the UCM to view your hosted project.
 Enter something for the "Project Description" so users will know at a glance what your library is about! 🥳

 It's uncommon in now that Unison supports projects, but if you need to to push anamespaceoutside of a project, use the

 pushcommand from inside the namespace you're hoping to share, or use a fully qualified name (one which starts with a dot,

 .)as the second argument to the command.
 The destination needs to include your username and the

 Project visibility and branch permissions

 Any project that you create and push to Unison Share after having logged in will show up in your Unison Share workspace at "https://share.unison-lang.org/@yourShareHandle".
 By default, the projects that you host on Unison Share are private.
 If you want to enable other users to consume or view your project, be sure to adjust the visibility settings in the Project Settings page.